Rachel is a soap-making, wine-brewing homesteader and gardener in Minnesota.

 - 1 cup sugar

 - 1 packet of wine yeast

 - Put your raspberries in a plastic bag or two.
 Squeeze and squish them.
 Your goal is to get as much juice out as possible.

-- Set a collander in a bowl large enough to contain the raspberries and the sugar-water.
-Dump your raspberry juice and raspberry pulp into the collander.
+- Set a colander in a bowl large enough to contain the raspberries and the sugar water.
+Dump your raspberry juice and raspberry pulp into the colander.

-- Take out a spoonful of raspberry juice and put it in a separate container (a glass or cup will work well).
+- Take out a spoonful of raspberry juice and put it in a separate container (glass or cup will work well).
 Mix a little warm (not hot!) water with it.
 Add your yeast.
 This will make a yeast starter.

 - Bring water to a boil.
 Add 1 cup sugar and stir until dissolved.
-Pour the boiling sugar-water over the raspberries.
-Using a large spoon, the bottom of a clean cup or bowl, or whatever else you can find, squeeze the raspberries into the collander, getting out as much juice as you can.
+Pour the boiling sugar water over the raspberries.
+Using a large spoon, the bottom of a clean cup or bowl, or whatever else you can find, squeeze the raspberries into the colander, getting out as much juice as you can.

 - By now, your yeast starter should be looking frothy and active!
 Pour the raspberry juice and sugar-water mixture into your (clean) primary fermentation vessel.
 This sweet, unfermented mixture is called the “must.”